 Jonathan Verret received a 2019/20 OER Implementation Grant for a project that resulted in the creation of a “Foundations of Chemical and Biological Engineering” open textbook.
 This resource, which provides an introduction to foundational topics of chemical engineering, is used in UBC’s CHBE 220 “Founding Principles in Chemical and Biological Engineering I” course.
 Previously, this course used a variety of textbooks– including some which students had to purchase– to cover all topics in the program.
-With this year’s call for applications for OER Fund grants now open, Dr. Verrett describes how OERs help support student learning by ensuring free access to all course resources.
+Here, Dr. Verrett describes how OERs help support student learning by ensuring free access to all course resources.

 You received an OER Implementation Grant for your proposal to adopt interactive learning resources –in an introductory chemical engineering design course.
 What motivated you to apply for an OER Fund grant?